 Devils Courthouse: hiking the Mountains to Sea Trail to Black Balsam Knob

-Hike the Mountains to Sea Trail to stunning vistas, climbing to lofty views at Devil's Courthouse and above the Blue Ridge Parkway before hiking to Black Balsam Knob.
+Hike the Mountains to Sea Trail to stunning vistas at Devil's Courthouse, climbing high above the Blue Ridge Parkway to Black Balsam Knob.

-The hike follows the Mountains to Sea Trail for much of its length, trailing along the MST’s iconic, white circle trail blazes.
+The hike follows the Mountains to Sea Trail (MST) for much of its length, following the trail’s iconic, white circle trail blazes.
 The Mountains to Sea Trail is a trail of epic length.
 The trail is still a work in progress, but when finished, the trail will connect from the Appalachian Trail in Great Smoky Mountains National Park to the dune-covered shores of North Carolina’s Outer Banks – a staggering distance of 1150 miles.
 (In comparison, the AT spans 13 states, and spans double the distance of the Mountains to Sea Trail.
 But the MST’s route is entirely within North Carolina.)

 Devil’s Courthouse to Black Balsam Knob: the hike

-The hike begins at the Devil’s Courthouse overlook on the Blue Ridge Parkway (view maps and driving directions), trailing beside the Parkway on a paved path before veering right, diving into the forest.
-The hike begins an abrupt, and often steep, climb through the shady, fir and fern-filled forest, gaining elevation along the paved Devil’s Courthouse Trail.
-At .3 miles, the pavement ends at a trail intersection, the hike veering abruptly south and continuing the climb.
-(A left turn at the intersection hikes to the Mountains to Sea Trail.
+The adventure begins at the Devil’s Courthouse overlook on the Blue Ridge Parkway (view maps and driving directions), trailing alongside the Parkway on a paved path and then veering right, diving into the forest.
+The hike begins an abrupt, steep climb through a sunlight-dappled forest filled with fir and fern.
+At .3 miles, the pavement ends at a trail intersection; a spur trail leads to the left, connecting to the Mountains to Sea Trail.
 The hike turns right, continuing the climb to Devil’s Courthouse.

 The hike summits Devil’s Courthouse at just under a half mile, catching stunning, nearly 360-degree views from the rocky outcrop.
 On a clear day, views extend into three states.
 Bronze plaques mark the locations of near and distant summits scattered around the jagged, craggy precipice.

 The MST dives into a dense forest of balsam fir, nearing this hike’s end.
-Reaching the paved Black Balsam Knob Road at 2.9 miles, this hike completes, turning to follow its outbound route in reverse to return to the Devil’s Courthouse parking area.
+The hike reaches the paved Black Balsam Knob Road at 2.9 miles, completing this adventure, and turns to follow its outbound route in reverse to return to the Devil’s Courthouse parking area.

 Extend the hike on the Art Loeb Trail